-A veteran of the cable industry, Ed Carroll oversees all operations for AMC Networks’ popular and award-winning national cable television networks AMC, BBC AMERICA (operated through a joint venture with BBC Studios), IFC, SundanceTV, and WE tv; premium streaming video services Sundance Now, Shudder, Acorn TV, UMC and AMC Premiere, the offering that gives subscribers commercial-free access to AMC shows; its television production and worldwide content distribution division AMC Studios; AMC Networks Advertising Sales; and AMC Networks International, the company’s international programming business.
+Ed Carroll oversees all operations for AMC Networks’ collection of celebrated and award-winning premium brands including targeted streaming services AMC+, Acorn TV, Shudder, ALLBLK, and Sundance Now; cable television networks AMC, BBC America (operated through a joint venture with BBC Studios), IFC, SundanceTV, and WE tv; independent film production and distribution label IFC Films; television production and distribution division AMC Studios; and AMC Networks international, the company’s international programming business.

-Prior to becoming Chief Operating Officer in 2009, Carroll was AMC Networks’ President of Entertainment Services.
-He also served seven years as general manager of IFC and Bravo, during which he transformed Bravo from a small pay channel into a commercial network available to more than 68 million subscribers, launching hits like “Inside the Actors Studio” and “Queer Eye for the Straight Guy.”
-Bravo was sold to NBC in 2002.
+Prior to becoming Chief Operating Officer in 2009, Carroll was the company’s President of Entertainment Services.
+He previously served as general manager off Bravo (when the company was known as Rainbow Media), during which time he transformed Bravo from a small pay TV channel into a commercial network available to more than 68 million subscribers, and helped launch hits like “Inside the Actors Studio” and “Queer Eye for the Straight Guy.”
+The company sold Bravo to NBC in 2002.